Andrew Benintendi Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Angels pitching staff ranks 12th in MLB.

-- The Angels have a 4.17 team ERA that ranks 15th among all league pitching staffs.
+- The Angels' 4.23 team ERA ranks 16th among all league pitching staffs.

-- Angels pitchers combine to surrender 60 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- The Angels rank 13th in baseball in home runs allowed (61 total, 1.1 per game).

-- Anderson makes the start for the Angels, his 10th of the season.
-He is 2-0 with a 4.81 ERA and 30 strikeouts in 48 2/3 innings pitched.
+- The Angels will send Barria (1-2) out to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.